 M1 Pro vs. M1 Max Buyer's Guide

-Apple recently announced a major update for its high-end MacBook Pros, with the new machines featuring a complete redesign, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.
+Last year, Apple announced a major update for its high-end MacBook Pros, with the new machines featuring a complete redesign, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.
 The new machines contain one of two all-new scaled-up variants of the M1 System on Chip (SoC), the M1 Pro or the M1 Max.

 When choosing your MacBook Pro configuration, should you choose the M1 Pro or M1 Max?
 Despite both being powerful Apple silicon chips with some overlap, they do have different capabilities.
 Our guide helps to answer the question of how to decide which of these two chipsets for the high-end MacBook Pro is best for you.

 The M1 Pro and M1 Max feature the same basic architecture based on the M1 chip, resulting in the same core functionality.
 Apple lists these identical features of the two SoCs:

 - Up to 10-core CPU with eight performance cores and two efficiency cores